taskflow/taskflow/README.md

 # Why Cpp-Taskflow?

 Cpp-Taskflow lets you quickly build parallel dependency graphs using modern C++17.
-It is by far faster, more expressive, and easier for drop-in integration than existing libraries.
+It can create both *static and dynamic* tasks, and is by far faster, more expressive, and easier for drop-in integration than existing libraries.

 | Without Cpp-Taskflow | With Cpp-Taskflow |
 | -------------------- | ----------------- |